stevenxchung/AWS-CSAA-ACloudGuru/Section 04 -- AWS Object Storage and CDN - S3, Glacier and CloudFront/README.md

   * Client Side Encryption

 ### Storage Gateway
-AWS Storage Gateway is a service that connects an on-premises software appliance with cloud-based storage to provide seamless and secure integration bewteen an organization's on-premises IT environment and AWS's storage infrastructure.
-The service enables your to securely store data to the AWS cloud for scalable and cost-effective storage.
+AWS Storage Gateway is a service that connects an on-premises software appliance with cloud-based storage to provide seamless and secure integration between an organization's on-premises IT environment and AWS's storage infrastructure.
+The service enables you to securely store data to the AWS cloud for scalable and cost-effective storage.

 AWS Storage Gateway's software appliance is available for download as a VM (virtual machine) image that you install on a host in your data center.
 Storage Gateway supports either VMware ESXi or Microsoft Hyper-V. Once you've installed your gateway and associated it with your AWS account through the activation process, you can use the AWS Management Console to create the storage gateway option that is right for you.